protectai/rebuff/python-sdk/README.md

 ### Detect prompt injection on user input

 For vector database, Rebuff supports Pinecone (default) and Chroma.
-To use Chroma, install Rebuff with extras: `pip install rebuff[chromadb]`

 #### With Pinecone vector database